How to Maintain Customer Relationships and Build Loyalty

 Celebrate your customers.

-Honour loyal customers with special events, like an evening with private shopping and discounts, or a preview party of a menu of new cocktails you’re testing.
+Honor loyal customers with special events, like an evening with private shopping and discounts, or a preview party of a menu or new cocktails you’re testing.
 It’s an easy way to make your loyal customers feel appreciated and special.
 You might even start a friends and family day with discounted shopping for loyal customers, so they can bring someone special and spread the word.

 Give back to your community.

 Getting involved in your community gives you a chance to form beneficial relationships with nearby businesses.
-Support your neighbours and consider having an event with stores and restaurants in your area, offering special discounts or samples.
+Support your neighbors and consider having a block party with stores and restaurants in your area, offering special discounts or samples.
 You can even create a punch card program that offers discounts or loyalty incentives with other businesses.